google/proto-quic/src/tools/gn/docs/reference.md

       like [], "", or -1, and after the declare_args block, call exec_script if
       the value is unset by the user.

-    - Any code inside of the declare_args block will see the default values of previous variables defined in the block rather than the user-overridden value.
-This can be surprising because you will be used to seeing the overridden value.
-If you need to make the default value of one arg dependent on the possibly-overridden value of another, write two separate declare_args blocks:
+    - Because you cannot read the value of a variable defined in the same block, if you need to make the default value of one arg depend on the possibly-overridden value of another, write two separate declare_args() blocks:

         declare_args() {
           enable_foo = true